Kenmaaa05/Mario_Automation/README.md

 - `OpenCV_automation/` – Python-based automation and image processing
 - `Unity/` – Game project files

+> [!WARNING]
-> ⚠️ This repo is not cleaned up for production.
+> This repo is not cleaned up for production.
 It's just a learning/project showcase.
 This was the academic project for the 5th semester.
->